Av0cat0/tracking-detection/SOLUTION_DOCUMENTATION.md

 ## Overview

-This document provides a comprehensive technical analysis of the object tracking solution developed for the Autobrains Data Engineering Home Assignment.
 The solution implements a multi-object tracking algorithm that assigns consistent object IDs across consecutive frames in a video sequence.

 ## Table of Contents